particle-iot/docs/src/content/reference/ios.md

 **Rebranding notice**

 Spark has been rebranded as Particle.
 Code that previously used `Spark` keyword as class prefix now uses `Particle` keyword.
 CocoaPods library [Spark-SDK](https://cocoapods.org/pods/Spark-SDK) has been deprecated in favor of [Particle-SDK](https://cocoapods.org/pods/Particle-SDK) library.
 Github repository [particle-iot/spark-sdk-ios](https://github.com/particle-iot/spark-sdk-ios/) has been deprecated in favor of [particle-iot/particle-sdk-ios](https://github.com/particle-iot/particle-sdk-ios/) too.

-**Beta notice**

-This SDK is still under development and is currently released as Beta.
-Although tested, bugs and issues may be present.
-Some code might require cleanup.
-In addition, until version 1.0 is released, we cannot guarantee that API calls will not break from one Cloud SDK version to the next.
-Be sure to consult the [Change Log](https://github.com/particle-iot/spark-sdk-ios/blob/master/CHANGELOG.md) for any breaking changes / additions to the SDK.

 **Swift support**